bigchaindb/site/_src/cla/index.md

 js: page-cla.min.js
 ---

-Before we can accept any contributions from you or the organization you represent, you or your organization must agree to license the contributions to others under some non-exclusive open licenses (as listed in the contributor license agreement ["Agreement"]).
+Before we can accept any contributions from you or the organization you represent, you or your organization must agree to license the contributions to others under some non-exclusive licenses (as listed in the contributor license agreement ["Agreement"]).

 You will retain full ownership of your work, including the ability to license it to others.